Summer Meals Resource Toolkit

 Washington’s statewide Summer Meals Partnership has developed a Toolkit that can help community-based organizations identify needs, partners, outreach strategies and resources in communities to start or strengthen summer meal programs for kids.
 Using the information here, your organization can start now to plan how community partners can work together to feed hungry children in the summer.

-Summer Meals Resource Toolkit for WA Communities
+The Summer Meals Resource Toolkit

-How organizations can support Summer Meals
+How organizations in WA can support Summer Meals

 Nonprofits, schools, public entities (like cities or counties), and tribes can sponsor Summer Meals programs or host a meal site.
 Organizations don’t have to sponsor a program to help make it successful – working in partnership with your local program and spreading the word about it to your clients, colleagues and neighbors is a great way to ensure a program’s success.

 These guides explain how the program works, point you to great resources and offer ideas about how to make your program great:

 - Washington Summer Meals Guide

 - Summer Meals 101 for Community-based Organizations

 - Summer Meals Brief – How Washington’s Program Compares

 It’s never too early to think about how to build a strong Summer Meals program in your community.
 Here is a great planning timeline with tips on what to do in the fall, winter, and spring to ensure the summertime is a great success.
 View the Planning Timeline